TimoKropp/OPENCHESSBOARD_WiFi/README.md

 # OpenChessBoard
 The OpenChessBoard is an open-source smart chess board to play online chess on a physical chess board.
 Currently the board is linked to your account on Lichess.org and directly connects to any ongoing game.
-You can use the Lichess browser application or your smartphone app to start a game from your accoint.
-When the board finds a new ongoing game, the board serves as input device and directly sends the move inputs to the Lichess server over WiFi.
+You can use the Lichess browser application or your smartphone app to start a game from your account.
+When the board finds a new ongoing game, the board serves as input device and directly sends the move inputs to the Lichess server over a secure WiFi connection (SSL).

 # Requirements
 This project runs on Arduino Nano 33 IoT with the OpenChessBoard hardware.
 You can order the PCBA (inlcuding Arduino Nano 33 IoT) from [OpenChessBoard.com]   (http://openchessboard.com/).